The Republic of Singapore is an island state and member of the British Commonwealth.

 Generally, the Comptroller of Income Tax is vested with the powers to administer the country’s tax legislation.
 Certain tax incentives are administered by other statutory boards, such as the Economic Development Board and International Enterprise Singapore.

-Details of the M&A scheme can be found in the section on purchase of shares later in this report.
+Details of the M&A scheme can be found in the section on purchase of shares later in this chapter.

 Asset purchase or share purchase

 An acquisition in Singapore can take the form of a purchase of assets and business, or a purchase of shares of a company.
 The choice is influenced by factors such as the treatment of the gains as revenue or capital (there is no capital gains tax in Singapore), the likely recapture of capital allowances by the seller, and the amount of stamp duty payable on asset purchases versus share purchases.
 Some of the tax considerations relevant to each method are discussed later in the chapter.
 The advantages and disadvantages of each method are summarized at the end of the chapter.

 A purchase of assets may give rise to income tax and stamp duty implications for the seller and buyer.
 Depending on the taxation status of the seller, the disposal gains may be regarded as trading gains subject to income tax.
 Where the asset is a real property, the amount of stamp duty payable on transfer may be substantial.
 Unless otherwise agreed, the buyer usually pays such duty.
 Where capital allowances have been claimed on the assets, they may be recaptured by and taxable to the seller, depending on the consideration.